BurdenOwl/burdenowl/README.md

 # hi hello, good meeting thee

+this is my profile and it's definitely a sight to behold. if you ever have the displeasure of meeting me in real life, please give me high fantasy books

 ![cute owl!](shutterstock_1687802734-992x803.png)

-## feel the christmas spirit retail workers

-this is my profile and it's definitely a sight to behold. if you ever have the displeasure of meeting me in real life, please give me high fantasy books
+## languages I know

 I know JS (Currently learning TS because of suicidal thoughts arising), CSS, HTML, and a wee tad bit of Python (when I mean "wee tad bit", I mean infinitesimal)